hariszaf/pema/README.md

-## "phyloseq" R package - for the analysis of microbial profiles
+## "phyloseq" R package - for the of microbial profiles

 In the case of 16S marker gene and for the analysis of the microbial profiles, P.E.M.A. performs all that the "phyloseq" R package provides.